8.4. Common NFS Mount Options

 - Specifies which version of the NFS protocol to use, where version is 3 or 4.
 This is useful for hosts that run multiple NFS servers.
 If no version is specified, NFS uses the highest version supported by the kernel and

 nfsvers, and is included in this release for compatibility reasons.

-Disables file locking.
-This setting is occasionally required when connecting to older NFS servers.
+- Disables file locking.
+This setting is sometimes required when connecting to very old NFS servers.